Our Sustainable Story

 SeaDragon’s vision is to be recognised as a world-class provider of marine ingredients which are sustainably sourced from the Southern Oceans and manufactured in New Zealand.
 We have integrated sustainability into our vision because careful management of marine resources is integral to the viability of our industry for the long term.

-SeaDragon currently produces refined Omega-3 products from unrefined tuna oil sourced primarily from skipjack, albacore and yellowfin tuna caught in the South Pacific and skipjack and albacore tuna caught in the Indian Ocean.
+SeaDragon produces refined Omega-3 oils sourced from waste products out of tuna canneries, from skipjack, albacore and yellowfin tuna caught in certified-sustainable fisheries predominantly from the Pacific Ocean.

 The review, which considered the management of the fisheries and independent assessments on their health, has confirmed the strength of our responsible sourcing processes and further reinforced our confidence that SeaDragon’s practices are aligned with building a sustainable business for the long-term.